-In recent years she uses the a whole integrated body approach to treatment.
-This treatment philosophy is from Canada and looks at the rib cage and spine and the total body as an integrated whole; that is how each part of the body influenecs another and hence your pain.
-The thorax/ chest region, being in the centre, links the upper and lower body and influences forsces transmitted from our arms to our legs and visa versa.
-It particularly affects our balance.
-It is amazing how many acute and chronic conditions respond to treatment with this approach (http://www.physiobodyandsole.com.au/thoracic-rings-and-their-treatment/).
-She has also trained in craniosacral therapy, excellent for treating headaches, migraines and chronic back pain (old disc injuries).
+In the last 7 years she uses a whole integrated body approach to treatment.
+This treatment philosophy is from Canada and looks at the rib cage, spine and all the body systems as an integrated whole; ie how each part of the body influences another and hence your pain.
+The thorax/ chest region, being in the centre of the body, links the upper and lower parts and influences how efficiently forces are transmitted from our arms to our legs and visa versa.
+It also affects our balance.
+It is amazing how many acute and chronic conditions respond to treatment with this thoracic rings approach (http://www.physiobodyandsole.com.au/thoracic-rings-and-their-treatment/).
+A-J has also trained in craniosacral therapy, excellent for treating headaches, migraines and chronic back pain (old disc injuries).

 A-J has traveled the world, working in London in a sports practice in Harley St and as a ski guide in France where she fostered a love of moguls and freestyle skiing!
-She worked for a number of prominent private practices while completing further education in physio including Functional Anatomy, Biomechanics and Exercise and Sports Science.
-She established the Bridgepoint Physio practice in Mosman (now a different name) and Thredbo Sports Physio (now part of the AIS).
+She worked for a number of prominent private practices while completing further education in physio including Functional Anatomy, Biomechanics and Post Grad Exercise and Sports Science.
+She established a Physio practice in Mosman (Bridgepoint) and Thredbo Sports Physio (now part of the AIS).
 She has toured with the Australian Ski Team and has been team physio for Mosman and Lindfield Rugby clubs and Kur-ring-gai Netball.
 She has presented a number of injury prevention talks and designed exercise programs for triathletes and running groups.

 Besides a love of fast skiing…favourite pastimes include travel any where!, bush walking, cooking, philosophy and landscape design.
 She loves Yoga for her own wellbeing and likes to pass on the knowledge.
 She takes small group physio-yoga classes for injury rehabilitation, postural re-education and stress relief.